Complaints Procedure for Gardening Wimbledon

 Our approach is practical and customer-focused: we record every report, appoint a responsible person to oversee the investigation, and seek to restore trust through clear communication and agreed actions.
 While this procedure is tailored to gardening in Wimbledon and nearby service areas, it deliberately avoids unnecessary local specifics; instead it sets out a consistent, transparent process that any client can follow.
 We aim to be responsive and to learn from each complaint to improve our horticultural delivery.

-Documentation and photos used to support a gardening service dispute To raise a concern, please submit a clear description of the issue including dates, location of the work, and the names of any staff involved if known.
+A woman with shoulder-length dark hair, dressed in a pink and black checkered shirt and gardening gloves, is tending to a vibrant pink rose bush in a garden.
+She is carefully holding the flower with one hand while supporting the stem with the other, critical for precise gardening work.
+The garden is enclosed by a weathered wooden fence that runs horizontally across the middle ground, with lush green leaves and budding flowers visible behind it.
+The ground appears to be composed of well-maintained soil, and nearby there are various shrubs and small trees, indicating a landscaped outdoor space typical of a suburban garden in Wimbledon.
+Overcast daylight provides soft illumination, highlighting the natural greenery and the vivid pink of the roses, which contrast with the neutral tones of the fence and soil.
+The scene emphasises diligent outdoor care and the natural beauty of a cultivated garden environment, with subtle references to professional gardening services provided by Gardening Wimbledon.
+To raise a concern, please submit a clear description of the issue including dates, location of the work, and the names of any staff involved if known.
 Include photographs where helpful and describe the outcome you seek.
 Complaints may be made verbally on site or in writing; a written record assists timely investigation.
 On receipt we log the matter and assign it to the relevant manager.
 Typical categories include workmanship concerns, missed appointments, damage to property, or dissatisfaction with plant selection or maintenance regimes.

 Acknowledgement and Timescales